ajohn5960/TicTacToeApp/README.md

 # TicTacToeApp
-An Android Tic Tac Toe application with one and two player game mode
+An Android Tic Tac Toe application with the following features:
+- one player & two player mode
+- one, three, and five round options
+- six color options for game pieces
 ## What I learned
 -	Utilized Android studio IDE
 -	Designed user interface for landscape and vertical layout within XML file using RelativeLayout, ImageView, and Button